zenkodr/surrealdb-mcp-server/memory-bank/activeContext.md

 ## Current Focus

 *   **Phase 3: Finalization & Publication.** The server has been published to GitHub and npm (currently at version 0.1.8).
-Focus is now on potential testing implementation and further improvements.
+Focus is now on potential testing implementation and further improvements, including implementing schema inspection prompts.

 ## Recent Changes